-30.0 x 90.0 x 96.0cm
+30.0 x 90.0 x 96.0 cm

 ‘The crop 1’ is a major work in Gascoigne’s output.
 It presents the viewer with hundreds of dried salsify heads that have been compressed, bound and arranged on an iron sheet.
 The sculpture is usually seen as symbolising Australian agriculture, evoking the partitioning and cultivation of the land.
 Its composition emphasises order and balance, recalling the structuring of Japanese brush fences and ikebana arrangements.
 Texture is also central to the work: the materials show traces of natural processes, the effects of time in their environment.
 The work highlights Gascoigne’s method of presenting judicious and inspired juxtapositions of found objects, the serendipity of her materials always conditioned by conceptual clarity.

-John Murphy (Author), Gallery A Sydney 1964 - 1983, Campbelltown, 2009, 153 (colour illus.),.
+Hannah Fink, Gallery A Sydney 1964 - 1983, 'The Life of Things: Rosalie Gascoigne at Gallery A Sydney', pg.
+147-163, Campbelltown, 2009, 153 (colour illus.),.
 Colour installation photograph on page 153 of Gascoigne's 'Assemblage' exhibition at Gallery A Sycney, 1976; List of works is reproduced on page 163.

-Marianne Hulsbosch (Editor), Cambridge visual arts: stage 4 2008, 2008, 131 (colour illus.).
+Marianne Hulsbosch (Editor), Cambridge visual arts: stage 4, Cambridge, 2008, 131 (colour illus.).

 Vici Macdonald, Rosalie Gascoigne, Paddington, 1998, 17 (colour illus.), 29, 106, 110. figure no. 5

-Editor Unknown (Editor), The Art Gallery of New South Wales - Jul-Dec 1997 Calendar Jul 1997-Dec 1997, Jul 1997-Dec 1997, (colour illus.).
+Editor Unknown (Editor), The Art Gallery of New South Wales - Jul-Dec 1997 Calendar, Sydney, Jul 1997-Dec 1997, (colour illus.).

-Rosalie Gascoigne: Assemblage (1976), Gallery A (Sydney), 11 Sep 1976–02 Oct 1976.
+Rosalie Gascoigne: Assemblage (1976), Gallery A (Sydney), Paddington, 11 Sep 1976–02 Oct 1976

-Survey 2: Rosalie Gascoigne (1978), National Gallery of Victoria [St Kilda Road], 29 Apr 1978–04 Jun 1978.
+Survey 2: Rosalie Gascoigne (1978), National Gallery of Victoria [St Kilda Road], Melbourne, 29 Apr 1978–04 Jun 1978

-Review - works by women from the permanent collection of the Art Gallery of New South Wales, Art Gallery of New South Wales, 08 Mar 1995–04 Jun 1995
+Review: works by women from the permanent collection of the Art Gallery of New South Wales, Art Gallery of New South Wales, Sydney, 08 Mar 1995–04 Jun 1995

-Rosalie Gascoigne - Material as Landscape (1997), Art Gallery of New South Wales, 14 Nov 1997–11 Jan 1998.
+Rosalie Gascoigne - Material as Landscape (1997), Art Gallery of New South Wales, Sydney, 14 Nov 1997–11 Jan 1998